telerik/ajax-docs/getting-started/performance/radcompression.md

 </telerik.web.ui>
 ````

->note When using **IIS dynamic compression** enabling RadCompression is not required as this will result in double compression of the response.
->

-## ViewState compression
+## ViewState Compression

-When you enable the RadCompression module, you get the entire response compressed *including the ViewState*.
-However, you also have the option to turn on only ViewState compression and store it either in a hidden field, or in the Session (to pass and retrieve it from there on form submits), without compressing the rest of the response.
-For this purpose you can use additional page adapters which override the default page adapter for viewstate storage.
-To enable viewstate compression you can register these RadCompression controlAdapters using *BrowserFile.browser* file in *App_Browsers* folder of your web site/project.
-Here is how to register a hidden field which will be used as a container for the compressed page viewstate:
+When you enable the Compression module, you get the entire response compressed including the ViewState.

+However, you can turn on only the ViewState compression and store it either in a hidden field or in the `Session` to pass and retrieve it from there on form submits without compressing the rest of the response.
+For this purpose, you can use additional page adapters which override the default page adapter for the ViewState storage.

+To enable the ViewState compression, register these Compression `controlAdapters` by using the `BrowserFile.browser` file in the `App_Browsers` folder of your project.

+The following example demonstrates how to register a hidden field which will be used as a container for the compressed page ViewState.

 ````ASP.NET
 <browsers>